ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]Branching, merging, and merge conflicts.md

 3. Create a branch named using Source Tree "firstnameLastInitial", for example "MichaelS".
 4. Make a change adding your name, favorite food to the list.
 "Michael, soft pretzels".
 5. Commit the change to your branch.
-6. Make a pull request with the changes.
+6. Make a pull request to push the changes.
 7. Merge the branch and resolve the merge conflicts.
     * Be mindful not to delete other people's response
     * You may have to deal with merge conflicts more than once through this process.